safdar-azeem/vue-ssr-lite/README.md

 Use `pending` for browser loading state, or `await refresh()` when you need to wait explicitly.

+## Variables and reactive request identity

+`variables` are normalized into query parameters.
+Arrays become repeated query parameters, `null` becomes an empty value, and `undefined` is omitted.

+The URL and `variables` may each be provided as plain values, refs, or getters.
+When the resolved URL or variables change, the request identity changes and the hook automatically switches to the corresponding request and runs it again.

 ## Fetch policies

 The default policy is `network-only`.